icerpc/icerpc-docs/pages/icerpc-for-ice-users/rpc-core/communicator.md

 - it's used to create object adapters and more.

-IceRPC replaces this multi-purpose Communicator with smaller, more focused objects and abstractions that you compose to get the behavior you want.
+IceRPC replaces this multi-purpose `Communicator` with smaller, more focused objects and abstractions that you compose to get the behavior you want.

 IceRPC has no equivalent for Ice configuration properties, and does not rely on any particular configuration file format.
 In C#, IceRPC follows the [Options Pattern][options-pattern], which allows you to set configuration programmatically or in a JSON file.

-The bulk of Communicator's client-side functionality corresponds to an IceRPC [invocation pipeline][invocation-pipeline] that flows into a [ConnectionCache][connection-cache].
+The bulk of `Communicator`'s client-side functionality corresponds to an IceRPC [invocation pipeline][invocation-pipeline] that flows into a [ConnectionCache][connection-cache].

-A Communicator-like invocation pipeline would include the following interceptors:
+A `Communicator`-like invocation pipeline would include the following interceptors:

 - the Deadline interceptor (for invocation timeouts)
 - the Locator interceptor (to resolve "indirect proxies" using an Ice Locator)